Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Setting and Notation

 \section{Setting and Notation}

 We consider the linear regression model

-where $y \in \R^n$ is the response vector, $X \in \R^{n \times p}$ the non-stochastic regressor matrix assumed to have full column rank, $\beta \in \R^p$ the unknown parameter vector and $\eps \in \R^n$ the unobserved stochastic error term consisting of independent and identically distributed components with finite second moments, defined on some probability space $(\Omega,\mathcal{F},\mathbb{P})$.
-To define the adaptive Lasso estimator first introduced by \cite{Zou06}, let
+where $y \in \R^n$ is the response vector, $X \in \R^{n \times p}$ the non-stochastic regressor matrix assumed to have full column rank, $\beta \in \R^p$ the unknown parameter vector and $\eps \in \R^n$ the unobserved stochastic error term consisting of independent and identically distributed components with mean zero and finite second moments, defined on some probability space $(\Omega,\mathcal{F},\mathbb{P})$.
+To define the adaptive Lasso estimator, first introduced by \cite{Zou06}, let

-where $\lambda_j$ are non-negative tuning parameters and $\betaLS = (X'X)^{-1}X'y$ is the ordinary least-squares (LS) estimator.
-We assume the event $\{\betaLSj = 0\}$ to have zero probability for all $j=1,\dots,p$ and do not consider this occurring in the subsequent analysis.
-The adaptive Lasso estimator we consider is given by
+where $\|.\|$ is the Euclidean norm, $\lambda_j$ are non-negative tuning parameters, and $\betaLS = (X'X)^{-1}X'y$ is the ordinary least-squares (LS) estimator.
+We assume the event $\{\betaLSj = 0\}$ to have zero probability for all $j=1,\dots,p$ and do not consider this event occurring in the subsequent analysis.
+The adaptive Lasso estimator we employ is given by

 which always exists and is uniquely defined in our setting.
-Note that, in contrast to \cite{Zou06}, we allow for \emph{componentwise partial tuning} where the tuning parameter may vary over coordinates and may be equal to zero, so at not all components need to be penalized.
-This is in contrast to the typical case of \emph{uniform tuning} with a single positive tuning parameter.
+Note that, in contrast to \cite{Zou06}, we allow for \emph{componentwise partial tuning} where the tuning parameter may vary over coordinates and may be equal to zero, so that not all components need to be penalized.
+This is unlike the typical case of \emph{uniform tuning} with a single positive tuning parameter.
 We also look at the leading case of $\omega_j = 1/|\betaLSj|^\gamma$ with $\gamma = 1$, in the notation of \cite{Zou06}.
 For all asymptotic considerations, we will assume that $X'X/n$ converges to a positive definite matrix $C \in \R^{p \times p}$ as $n \to \infty$.